databasedIISc/Missing-Semester/README.md

 - DBD:MS001 - Introduction to Linux and Shells, taken by _Keval Pithadiya_.
 - DBD:MS002 - Introduction to Debuggers and Testing, taken by _Anirudh Gupta_.
 - DBD:MS003 - Introduction to Git, taken by _Mrigank Pawagi_.
+- DBD:MS004 - Introduction to Object-Oriented Programming, taken by _Pratham Gupta_.